 |Electrical Services & Ventilation Ducts||Orange||06 E 51|

 The British Standard 1710 Safety Colours are used in addition to the Basic Identification Colours.
-The basic color, indicating the pipe contents, is shown on either side the the safety colour.
+The basic colour, indicating the pipe contents, is shown on either side of the safety colour.
 For example, fire fighting water would have a band of green (water), a band of red (fire fighting), and then another band of green.
 Fire fighting steam would be silver-grey, red, silver-grey.